 *Note that the last bus leaving the border is at 6pm.
-But I always recommend planning for before that.
+But I always recommend planning for the bus before that.
 You never know when the last bus time will be the time before!

 Antigua to Escuintla -8Q (1-1.5h)